sindre-frisvold-git/redis-docs/docs/guide/bloom-cuckoo-count-min-top-k.md

 ## Bloom vs. Cuckoo

 Bloom and cuckoo filters are probabilistic data structures that report whether an item has been seen before (is a member of a set).
-Both use hash functions and can report false positives (but not false negatives) due to hash collisions.
+Both filters use hash functions and can report false positives due to hash collisions (but not false negatives).

 From the [docs](https://oss.redis.com/redisbloom/#bloom-vs-cuckoo):